hplisiecki/questionnaire_gan/README.md

 to simulate artificial survey responses, and then overtraining the discriminator a data independent online fake response detector can be achieved.
 The code for this part of the project is housed at the "detection_gan" folder".
 Beyond that, the repository also includes a couple of generator functions which were later on used for a connected project, that aimed to create a classificator of non-ergodic survey responses.
+The project has not been finished so far, due to the high computational resources needed to train the GAN.